Feature Recalibration Based Olfactory-Visual Multimodal Model for Enhanced Rice Deterioration Detection: Experiments

-When SE and CBAM were removed simultaneously, the model accuracy further dropped to 90.67\%, a decrease notably larger than that caused by removing either module alone.
+Fourthly, after removing the SE and CBAM simultaneously, the model accuracy further dropped to 90.67\%, a decrease notably larger than that caused by removing either module alone.
 This indicated that the two submodules played complementary roles within FDRA: SE enhanced the discriminative capability of olfactory channel information, whereas CBAM strengthened the salience of visual spatial features.
 Their joint operation maximized the effectiveness of both visual and olfactory representations.

-The results showed that FDEC was the key module for constructing effective multimodal feature representations, whereas the SE and CBAM components in FDRA provided complementary enhancements to different modalities.
+Removing any component from the proposed method resulted in a clear performance degradation as shown in Table \ref{table_ablation}, indicating that both FDEC and FDRA made substantive contributions to the final performance of the model.
+Among them, FDEC contributed the most significantly, as its removal led to the largest drop in accuracy, whereas the SE and CBAM submodules within FDRA provided complementary enhancements for the representations of the two modalities.
 The model achieved optimal performance only when all components worked collaboratively.